A new form of digital learning?

 If you have to chance to create digital teaching and learning in higher education from scratch...

 ... how would you do it?
 What would you focus on?
 What elements can't be missing at all?
 What would you differently to the existing practice?
 When there are almost no structures or institutional boundaries at place yet, how would you design digital learning in a new university/college?

 I am looking for experts in the field to interview and planning to do expert workshops.
-In my new role as Founding Vice President for Academic and International Affairs, I aim to developing a Graduate School, Digital Teaching/Learning, and Internationalization.
-The focus lies on "collaborative learning cultures".
-A The TU Nürnberg - University of Technology in Nuremberg www.utn.de/en - "a new place of studying is taking shape.
+In my new role as Founding Vice President for Academic and International Affairs, I aim to developing new forms of Digital Teaching/Learning.
+The focus lies on collaborative learning cultures.
+At the TU Nürnberg - University of Technology in Nuremberg (UTN) www.utn.de/en - a new place of studying is taking shape.
 Most courses are in English.
 We want to build an international university.
 UTN was born in 2021.

 Stay tuned for more.

 User Experience (UX) for Learning Experience Research (LX) to improve digital learning

 We see a new emergent field that combines UX and LX research to advance learning with educational technology in the field of Learning Design & Technology.
 The edited and open access book by Matt Schmidt, Andrew Tawfik, Isa Jahnke, & Yvonne Earnshaw (2020) is the first of its kind that collects work that integrates UX and LX.